Her Private Hell: Production

 Tony Britton and Peter Reynolds were considered for roles in the film.
 Udo Kier auditioned for the part of Matt but lost to French actor Daniel Ollier.
 Due to Ollier's thick accent, the character's lines were dubbed by another actor.
 Italian actress Lucia Modugno knew little English at the time of production.
-Botting speculates that Sen cast Modugno and Ollier to appeal to continental European audiences.
+Botting speculates that Sen cast Modugno and Ollier to boost the film's appeal to audiences in continental Europe.

 Release and reception

 According to Barry Forshaw, Her Private Hell was "considered very strong stuff in 1967."
 By order of the British Board of Film Censors, several scenes of nudity were cut prior to release.
-The film ran as one half of a double bill with French feature Les Vierges (1963).
-One London cinema showed the film for two years.
+The film was released in January 1968 and ran as half of a double bill with French feature Les Vierges (1963).
+It was a commercial success, with one London cinema showing the film for two years.
+Noting a relative lack of on-screen sexuality compared to later erotic films, Jonathan Rigby comments: "[...] the mere fact that the characters have sex in the course of the story (albeit not on camera) seems to have been enough to ensure a box office stampede."
+The US release was slightly shorter than the British version and contained more nudity.

-Warren described Her Private Hell as "not a great film", but added that it "[made] a lot of money at the box office and that was very good for my reputation."
+Warren remembered Her Private Hell as "not a great film", but added that it "[made] a lot of money at the box office", which was "very good for my reputation."